x89zhang/ece650/README.md

+# ece650
-# projects in uwaterloo, ece650
+Projects in uwaterloo, ECE 650